Homotopy classes of gauge fields and the lattice: Introduction

 \section{Introduction}

-The main objective of this paper is to study how the topology of principal bundles may be incorporated into the formulation of Lattice Gauge Theory.
-The standard geometric approach to the study of field theories with gauge symmetry, such as the Yang-Mills theory, considers a principal $G$-bundle $P\to M$ over a smooth manifold $M$, from which a space of ``states" $\cA_{P}/\cG_{P}$, consisting of smooth connections in $P$, modulo the action of the group of gauge transformations, is induced.
-However, in the standard formulation of Lattice Gauge Theory on $\RR^{n}$ (or more generally, $\RR^{n}/\Lambda$ for a lattice $\Lambda$) \cite{Creu83}, the discrete analog of a gauge field, the so-called \emph{lattice gauge field}, corresponds geometrically to the evaluation of the parallel transport of a connection (a gauge-invariant notion) over a discrete collection of paths, generated by a lattice.
-Our motivation is the observation that, while such notion captures the essence of a discrete gauge field (a question of a local nature), it is insufficient to characterize the topology of $P$: the information on how to glue together local trivializations is missing.
-While the question of construction of topological charges in special cases and in reduced regimes is known (e.g. \cite{ORS05}, where a physical application is given in the case $\dim M = 2$, $G = \mathrm{SO}(2)$, and \cite{PS86}, where the focus is in the non-abelian case $\dim M = 4$, $G= \mathrm{SU}(2)$), it is our impression that the previous problem has not yet been explored comprehensively in the existent literature.
+The standard geometric approach to the study of field theories with gauge symmetry such as Yang--Mills theory begins with a principal $G$-bundle $\pi: P\to M$ over a smooth manifold $M$.
+From it, a space of states $\cA_{P}/\cG_{P}$ is induced---the space of gauge fields---consisting of smooth connections in $P$ modulo the action of the group of gauge transformations.
+In the usual formulation of Lattice Gauge Theory (LGT) \cite{Creu83}, the discrete analogs of a gauge field, the so-called \emph{lattice gauge fields}, arise as evaluations of the parallel transport of a connection over a discrete collection of paths gene\-rated by a lattice $\Lambda$.
+However, the role of the topology of $P$ (an intrinsically global problem) is less evident in the subsequent axiomatization of lattice gauge fields when $M$ is arbitrary.

-In the continuum, the Barrett-Kobayashi construction \cite{Ba91} ensures that a suitable axiomatization of the notion of \emph{holonomy} of a connection \cite{KN63, AS53}, which is based on the structure of the space of based loops in $M$ modulo thin equivalence, is sufficient to reconstruct a pair $(P, A)$, consisting of a principal $G$-bundle and a smooth connection on it.
-Since a lattice gauge field may be conceived as a discretization of a smooth holonomy map, It is then natural to infer, from the very nature of the Barrett-Kobayashi construction, that a refined notion of discrete gauge field, which we call an \emph{extended lattice gauge field}, can be given instead, as an equivalence class of gauge fields, under a suitable topological equivalence relation, in such a way that the topology of a principal $G$-bundle prevails through the decimation process.
-Such is the basic idea that we exploit.